 Get Your Eyes Checked

-One of the best method to lower the risk of diabetic eye diseases is to get your eyes checked atleast every year or when needed.
-However, in early stages, diabetic eye diseases like diabetic retinopathy, glaucoma, and cataract can’t show any symptoms.
+One of the best method to lower the risk of diabetic eye disease is to get your eyes checked at least every year or when needed.
+However, in early stages, diabetic eye diseases like diabetic retinopathy, glaucoma, and cataracts can’t show any symptoms.

 An ophthalmologist can perform some diagnostic procedures which can detect the early sign that are seamless with our naked eye.
 Retina and optic nerve are seriously damaged by diabetes as compared to other eye parts of the eye.